 What action are we taking in the School of Physics?

-The School of Physics is committed to improving sustainability in all areas across our buildings and labs.
-We have a Sustainability Action Committee which comprises of staff and students from all areas, meeting regularly throughout the year.
+The School of Physics is committed to improving sustainability in all areas across our buildings and laboratories.
+We have a Sustainability Action Committee which comprises of staff and students from all areas of the School, meeting regularly throughout the year.
+The committee organises various events, talks and other engaging activities to help promote a sustainable culture within the School, and wider Faculty.

 In 2021 we achieved 100% LEAF Green Lab certifications across all labs in the School of Physics.
-We also achieved a Gold NUS Green Impact Award for all our offices in HH Wills Physics Lab.
-The school has written a Climate Action Plan which includes a wide variety of actions we are working on to reduce our carbon usage over the next 3 years.
+We also achieved a Gold NUS Green Impact Award for all our offices in HH Wills Physics Laboratory.
+The school has written a Climate Action Plan which includes a wide variety of actions we are working on to reduce our carbon usage over the next 5 years.

-Find out more about the work that we are doing to reduce the School's environmental impact.
+Find out the latest news about the work that we are doing to reduce the School's environmental impact.

 Find out about what it means to declare a climate emergency as an organisation: